Maitland - North

 Source / Links: Link 1 Link 2

-Replacement of the existing low-level, one-lane timber bridge with a new dual-lane concrete bridge elevated 6.7 meters higher to improve flood resilience, connectivity, and safety for local communities.
-The new bridge will be named the Milton Morris Bridge.
-Construction has been delayed due to damage from floods in May and August 2025, with assessments ongoing for repair and new timelines.
+Replacement of the existing low-level, one-lane timber bridge with a new dual-lane concrete bridge elevated approximately 6.7 metres higher to improve flood resilience, connectivity, and safety.
+The new bridge has been officially named the Milton Morris Bridge.
+Construction commenced in September 2024 but was delayed due to flood damage in May and August 2025 (erosion to abutments, displacement of deck beams, and debris).
+Repairs are underway as of November 2025, with beam reinstallation and deck construction resuming; completion date is to be confirmed.

 256 Paterson Road Subdivision